Fatigue monitoring data template

 Using this data effectively is the key to improving safety and getting good value from your technology investment.

-“When you get the data, it’s mind-blowing,” says Martin Corry, NTI’s Transport Risk Engineer, in a recent article where he talks about fatigue monitoring data.
+“When you get the data, it’s mind-blowing,” says Martin Corry, NTI’s Transport Risk Engineer, in another article where he talks about fatigue monitoring data.

 “You’ve got to stop first and make sure you understand all the data,” he says.